fgarend/advice-slip/README.md

 ## Overview

 Advice Slip is a tiny static page that fetches a random piece of advice from the [Advice Slip API](https://api.adviceslip.com).
-It keeps the setup minimal—plain HTML with a small inline script.
+It uses a modular structure with separate HTML, CSS, and JavaScript files for better performance and maintainability.

 ## Usage